PasamonteG/SQLDI_Install/SQLDI_V13_Lab_Exercises.md

 There are two documents covering SQL Data Insights V13

-1. The [SQLDI_V13_Deployment](https://github.com/zeditor01/collidingworlds/blob/main/SQLDI_V13.md) document, which is an audit trail of how to deploy SQL Data Insights V13
+1. The SQLDI_V13_Deployment document ( online @ https://github.com/zeditor01/collidingworlds/blob/main/SQLDI_V13.md ), which is an audit trail of how to deploy SQL Data Insights V13
-2. ***This*** Lab_Exercises document, which should be used in conjunction with the ZVA-provisioned image for taking and SQLDI test drive.
+2. ***This*** Lab_Exercises document ( online @ https://github.com/zeditor01/collidingworlds/blob/main/SQLDI_V13_Lab_Exercises.md ), which should be used in conjunction with the ZVA-provisioned image for taking and SQLDI test drive.

 ## A word about ZVA and zTrial.